- Who is the postbac program intended for?

 Our application requires two personal statements comprising your responses to specific questions—one about your reasons for wishing to become a physician and another about yourself—each approximately one page in length.

-Yes.
-In addition to one required academic recommendation letter, we require a recommendation letter from someone who has supervised you or served as your advisor.
-Please collect your official transcripts and recommendation letters and send them in an envelope with your application.
+You must arrange to have two letters of recommendation completed on your behalf, one of which must be from either a professor who has taught you and knows your academic abilities or from your undergraduate dean.
 We understand that it may be challenging to obtain an academic recommendation if you have been out of school for a few years.
 However, your medical school applications also will require academic letters of recommendation from your undergraduate institution.

-If I received my undergraduate degree from an institution outside of the United States, does the course work need to be evaluated for U. S. equivalence by a credentialing service?
-If so, which credentialing services are accepted by the Bryn Mawr postbac program?
+If I did study abroad or received my undergraduate degree from an institution outside of the United States, does the course work need to be evaluated for U. S. equivalence by a credentialing service?

-It can take up to three weeks from the time we receive your completed application materials until the time we contact you to inform you if you will be invited for an interview.
-Following an interview, it can take four to six weeks before we notify you of the decision of the admissions committee.
+It can take up to three weeks from the time we receive and process your completed application materials until the time we contact you to inform you if you will be invited for an interview.
+Following an interview, it can take four to six weeks before we notify you of the decision by the admissions committee.

 A report was published from the Association of American Medical Colleges (AAMC) and the Howard Hughes Medical Institute (HHMI) that recommended the development of innovative approaches to premedical education.
 The report, “Scientific Foundations for Future Physicians,” outlined a set of scientific competencies and quantitative skills that should be mastered by premedical students.
 This report was followed by another AAMC report, "Behavioral and Social Science Foundations for Future Physicians," which advocates that it is essential for physicians to have a conceptual framework in these disciplines to understand socioeconomic and cultural determinants of health and to address health care disparities.

-MCAT 2015 addresses the new skills and competencies addressed in both AAMC reports.
+The MCAT section of the AAMC web site addresses the new skills and competencies addressed in both AAMC reports.

-What content changes have been made to the 2015 MCAT?
-Will these changes be reflected by changes to medical school premedical course requirements?
+What content changes were made to the MCAT?
+Have these changes led to changes in premedical course requirements?

-MCAT 2015 includes topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and also incorporates topics from biochemistry.
-In addition there is a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior, that covers topics from the behavioral sciences.
-Statistical reasoning is incorporated into all sections of the new MCAT.
-For complete information, please visit www.aamc.org/mcat2015.
+The MCAT includes topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and also incorporates topics in biochemistry.
+In addition there is an interdisciplinary section, entitled Psychological, Social, and Biological Foundations of Behavior, that covers topics from behavioral science.
+Statistical reasoning has been incorporated into all sections of the MCAT.
+For complete information, please visit https://www.aamc.org/students/applying/mcat/ .

-We have modified our introductory biology course and our general and organic chemistry courses to include biochemistry; in fact, the second semester of the postbac organic chemistry sequence is focused on biological organic chemistry.
-We have also modified our physics course to include information about the life sciences.
-In addition we have offered and will continue to offer elective courses in statistics and the behavioral sciences.
+We modified our Introductory Biology and our General and Organic Chemistry courses to include biochemistry, with the second semester of the postbac Organic Chemistry course focused on biological organic chemistry.
+We also modified our Physics course to include information about the life sciences.
+In addition we continue to offer elective courses in statistics and the behavioral sciences.